-Tell us a little bit about yourself
+Tell us a little bit about yourself.

-How did you become interested in Circulate San Diego
+How did you become interested in Circulate San Diego?

 Throughout my college career, I gained a particular interest in the field of transportation.
-In addition to that interest, my senior research project revolves around micro mobility such as dockless scooters and shareable bikes which is an area the Circulate team touches upon often.
+In addition to that interest, my senior research project revolves around micro mobility such as dockless scooters and shareable bikes which is an area that the Circulate team touches upon often.
 When an intern opportunity popped up for Circulate San Diego, it was an opportunity I had to take to enhance my senior project and to take my first step into the world of transportation.
 Also the ability to work for a non-profit that does significant work in a major city really drew me in.

-What is your biggest achievement to date?
+What’s your most memorable face palm moment?
+Or what is your biggest achievement to date?
+Choose one.

 Hmmm… I’d say becoming the first person in my family to attend a university.
 Hopefully I will start a trend in my family to seek further education.
 Since I began my journey at UCSD in 2016, I have helped 2 of my cousins enroll in other UCs and will be helping my brother enroll in this upcoming year.
 Being a medium for my family to further their education has been something that I have been very proud of.

-If you could choose anyone, who would you pick as a mentor?
+If you could choose anyone, who would you pick as your mentor?

 Either LeBron James or Kobe Bryant.
 They are both referred to as some of the greatest players to ever touch a basketball however their impact goes further beyond.
 The reason why they are so great is their unmatched work ethic and dedication to their craft which is something I wish to replicate onto any task that I do.
 Outside of basketball, they are heavily involved in the community with an example being the school that LeBron sponsors; his “I Promise” school in Cleveland is a great example.
 I would love to understand where their work ethic and drive originates from so that I could apply that to my own career!